-Well first off there's the fact that Sonic 06's events never happened if you bother to take a look at the ending, also if the DS version of Colors is canon or matters at all she did say the Sol Emeralds started glowing strangely and she wound up in Eggman's theme park in the Sweet Mountain planet area, not to mention she did appear alongside Silver there, My guess is whatever the Sol Emeralds did to send her there had not sent her back or she decided to stay for one reason or another.
+Well, first off, there's the fact that Sonic 06's events never happened if you bother to take a look at the ending; also, if the DS version of Colors is canon or matters at all, she did say the Sol Emeralds started glowing strangely and she wound up in Eggman's theme park in the Sweet Mountain planet area, not to mention she did appear alongside Silver there.
+My guess is that whatever the Sol Emeralds did to send her there didn't send her back, or she decided to stay for one reason or another.